httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Many RFC 7540 server implementations do not act on HTTP/2 priority signals.
 Some instead favor custom server-driven schemes based on heuristics or other hints, such as resource content type or request generation order.
-For example, a server, with knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
+For example, a server, with knowledge of an HTML document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
 Since client trees vary, it is impossible for the server to determine how such images should be prioritized against other responses.

 RFC 7540 allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
 However, most